 Your voice, your time and your support can change a child's life forever.

 To learn more and be a child's shot@life, go to ShotatLife.org.

 Did You Know?

-1 in 5 children does not have access to the vaccines they need to survive.
+1 in 5 children does not have access to the vaccines they need shot Olife Invest in a healthier world.
+Immunize a child.